zhanghengios/CNGridView/ReadMe.md

 * sections
 * ...

-If you have any ideas of features you are missing, or you wanna contribute this project, please let me know.
-Feedback is very welcome. (-:

 ###Documentation
-The documentation of this project is auto generated using [Appledoc](http://gentlebytes.com/appledoc/) by [@gentlebytes](https://twitter.com/gentlebytes).
-You can find the complete reference [here](http://cngridview.cocoanaut.com/documentation/).
+The documentation of this project is auto generated using [Appledoc](http://gentlebytes.com/appledoc/) by [@gentlebytes](https://twitter.com/gentlebytes).<br />
+You can find the complete reference [here](http://CNGridView.cocoanaut.com/documentation/).

 ###License
 This software is published under the [MIT License](http://cocoanaut.mit-license.org).